storj/docs/app/dcs/third-party-tools/rclone/rclone-native/page.md

 ## Selecting an Integration Pattern

 Use our native integration pattern to take advantage of client-side encryption as well as to achieve the best possible download performance.
-Uploads will be erasure-coded locally, thus a 1GB upload will result in 2.68GB of data being uploaded to storage nodes across the network.&#x20;
+Uploads will be erasure-coded locally, thus a 1GB upload will result in 2.68GB of data being uploaded to storage nodes across the network.

 ## Use this pattern for